Rahul24-06/COVID-19-Authorized-Entry-using-Face-Mask-Detection/README.md

 To test the real-time scenario, we deployed it on one of the rooms to test how possibly it could be used and the results were pretty affirmative.   https://youtu.be/2lwCU4bWY0c

 [![Working Video](./images/youtube.png)](https://youtu.be/2lwCU4bWY0c "Working of the Project - Click to Watch!")

+*If you faced any issues in building this project, feel free to ask me.
+Please do suggest new projects that you want me to do next.*

+*Share this video if you like.*

+*Happy to have you subscribed: https://www.youtube.com/c/rahulkhanna24june?sub_confirmation=1*

+**Thanks for reading!**